ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    The process of determining a suffix is currently a heuristic one.
 No list is guaranteed to be accurate or current.

+   Ticket 109, Original text: (Seems like these two paragraphs should be moved elsewhere?)

    In addition to Mediators, mail that is sent by authorized, independent third parties might not be sent with Identifier Alignment, also preventing a "pass" result.

-   Issues specific to the use of policy mechanisms alongside DKIM are further discussed in [RFC6377], particularly Section 5.2.
+   Issues specific to the use of policy mechanisms alongside DKIM are further discussed in [@RFC6377], particularly Section 5.2.

 4. Overview